rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     !!! question

-        Explain how the `exec` command can be used to replace the current shell process with a different command.
+        Explain how the `exec` command can replace the current shell process with a different command.

 ## Exercise 11

 ### Process management with `killall`

-Similar to `kill`, `killall` is a command to terminate processes by name.
+Like `kill`, `killall` is a command to terminate processes by name instead of PID.
 Some similarities can be observed between the usage of `killall` , `kill`, and `pkill` in process termination.

 #### To terminate processes by name using `killall`